Posts

 Image

-"The only constant is change." - Heraclitus My friend sent me that quote after I conveyed something to her, "When I was graduated, my desire was to get a job far far away from home.
-I felt very happy when I got a chance to work in Atambua.
-I didn't expect that a feeling could change.
+"The only constant is change." - Heraclitus My friend sent me that quote after I conveyed something to her, "When I graduated, my desire was to get a job far far away from home.
+That was why I felt very happy when I got a chance to work in Atambua.
+However, I didn't expect that a feeling could change.
 Now, I just want to spend more time at home, haha, I don't know why."
 A quote from Heraclitus makes me suddenly realize that a feeling I've once had is not wrong.
 A feeling could change someday.
 And, probably, there's nothing wrong about showing an emotion we experience.
-The only part that is wrong is some people in our society cannot accept any expression that they don't commonly see.
-A social construction forces us to welcome values the society have been believing since long time ago.
+The only wrong part is some people in our society cannot accept any expression that they don't commonly see.
+A social construction forces us to welcome only values the society has been believing since a long time ago.
 Pardon.
 I'm just getting random.
-This morning, I found that quote and could relate a little bit to something I experienced in my last relationship.
-One day, I told my ex that
+This morning, I found that quote and could relate it a little bit to something I experienced in my last relationship.
+One day,

 2017: Break into Pieces